tkellogg/tkellogg.github.com/_posts/2024-08-31-llm-pairing.md

 image: https://cdn.pixabay.com/photo/2018/01/31/07/42/running-3120507_960_720.jpg
 is_draft: false
 use_mermaid: false
+summary:
+  Who wins now that Cursor is out?
+Good programmers?
+Bad programmers?
+Here, I make the case that it is more about your tempermant and personality traits.
+If you're good in the places where the AI is weak, you'll knock it out of the park.
 ---

 Nobody writes code correctly on the first pass 100% of the time.
 Not even the best programmers.